mwilliamson/spur.py/README.rst

       set to their default values:
       ``cwd``, ``update_env``, and ``store_pid``.

+  - ``spur.ssh.ShellTypes.windows`` -- the Windows cmd.exe shell.
+Supports all
+    documented features.
+Undocumented features may not work.

 * ``look_for_private_keys`` -- by default, Spur will search for discoverable private key files in ``~/.ssh/``.
   Set to ``False`` to disable this behaviour.